UWRealityLab/vrcapstone19sp-team2/docs/README.md

       - Fixed the physics for the chain so that it will not be "blocked" by the invisible colliders on the roof (that is used for detecting whether the flare is fired to the sky)
       - Made the chain interactable when lowered, so that the player can grab it.
     - Finished storyline texts and recorded the audio for the player soliloquy.

+  - Yexiang Shao
+    - Created a "Watch" for UI.
+Created and improved a UI system with Qian.
+      - UI for displaying current task in the watch.
+It will pop up the latest tasks to be finished and the current completed task.
+      - UI for narratives.
+Previously, these narratives were words displayed in front of the headset.
+Now, we replaced them with human voice which makes it more immersive.
+    - Fixed safe box bug.
+      - When the door was rotated 90 degree, it was distorted, because safe box is the parent which was scaled.
+The solution is to rescale the whole safe box.
+      - There were some bugs in the circular drive, so I replaced it with animation and added sounds.

 ### Plan for next week
   - Jiwen Wu